General Info – summary

 Distribution & Ecology

-This plant is a pioneer species (hardy species which are the first to colonize new or previously disturbed areas).
+This plant is a pioneer species (hardy species that are the first to colonize new or previously disturbed areas).
 The normally flat, wide spreading crown and horizontally growing leaves distinguish it from surrounding trees.
-Most of these trees normally grow below 1 000m in moist tropical areas and are Located along the east coastal and low altitude open forests, woodlands, in ravines, moist bushveld, on forest margins and wooded grasslands.
-They occur naturally in the Eastern Cape – from about Port St Johns, KwaZulu-Natal, Mpumalanga e.g. Kruger near Punda Maria, Limpopo, Northern Province, Swaziland, Mozambique (southern and central northeast) and into tropical Africa – including Senegal and Ethiopia.
+Most of these trees normally grow below 1 000m altitude in moist tropical areas and are Located along the east coastal and low altitude open forests, woodlands, in ravines, moist bushveld, on forest margins and wooded grasslands.
+They occur naturally in the Eastern Cape – from about Port St Johns, KwaZulu-Natal, Mpumalanga e.g. Kruger North-west of Punda Maria, Limpopo, Northern Province, Swaziland, Mozambique (southern and central northeast) and into tropical Africa – including Senegal and Ethiopia.
 It also occurs in Madagascar.
 Trees produces a sweet-smelling Gum (a water-soluble sugary polysaccharide that is exuded to seal wounds and prevent infection by bacteria and fungi.
 It also helps prevent trees from freezing in winter).
-Elephant and Blue-duiker browse the Tree.
-Both eat the Leaves, Pods and Seeds.
+Elephant and Blue-duiker browse the Leaves, Pods and Seeds.
 Sunbirds and insects seeking nectar, visit the Flowers.
 Larvae of the little Pale Babul Blue butterfly (Azanus mirza) feed on the flowers.
-Larvae of the butterflies that feed on Leaves include the Albizia sailor (Neptis laeta), Kersten’s Ciliate blue (Anthene kersteni – peak visibility in summer), the Blue-spotted Emperor (Charaxes cithaeron) – mostly seen from Mar to May, and the Satyr Emperor (Charaxes ethalion) is common in forest edges, flatlands, along the coast and mountains).
+Larvae of the butterflies that feed on Leaves include the Albizia sailor (Neptis laeta), Kersten’s Ciliate blue (Anthene kersteni – peak visibility in summer), the Blue-spotted Emperor (Charaxes cithaeron). – mostly seen from March to May, and the Satyr Emperor (Charaxes ethalion) is common in forest edges, flatlands, along the coast and mountains).

 Ethnobotany

 This Tree can either be grown from seeds which should be planted in spring, or from truncheons (stem cutting from a selected plant – used to produce genetically identically new plants).
 For light exposure, plant seeds shallowly.
 Plants are fire and mild frost resistant.
 The Bark is poisonous and may be used as a fish poison.
+Local medicine makes use of the bark.
 Sapwood is pale yellow and the heartwood pale to golden brown.
 The straight-grained wood is easy to work on a lathe and is not inclined to warp.
 However, the heartwood is susceptible to borer attacks.
 The relatively low-density Wood is used for making parquet flooring, wheel hubs and for building – including boats, and for fuel.
 The inferior quality Gum is not much used.
 This is a good shade tree and is used as such in Malawi to provide shade in tea plantations.
-Local medicine makes use of the roots and bark (which may be poisonous).
+Local medicine makes use of the roots and poisonous bark.
 Healers collecting bark may become a problem in the future.

 References